Evaluating modular equations for abelian surfaces: Fundamental algorithms for period matrices

-In order to bound the complexity of this algorithm, we need estimates on the convergence of the Borchardt sequences above that are uniform in~$\tau$.
-We use the fact that theta constants converge quickly as the smallest eigenvalue~$\lambda_1(\tau)$ of~$\im(\tau)$ tends to infinity.
-Moreover, $\lambda_1(\gamma_i\tau)$ is bounded from below when $\tau\in\Fund_2$ and $\abs{\tau}$ is not too large.
+Next, we need explicit bounds on the convergence of the AGM sequences appearing in step~\ref{step:agm-aux} of \cref{algo:agm}.
+To this end, we use~\cref{prop:sign-choices} and the fact that theta constants converge quickly as the smallest eigenvalue~$\lambda_1(\tau)$ of~$\im(\tau)$ tends to infinity.
+Moreover, $\lambda_1(\gamma_k\tau)$ for each $1\leq k\leq 3$ is bounded below when $\tau\in\Fund_2^\eps$ and $\abs{\tau}$ is not too large.

 \begin{lem} For every $\tau\in\Half_2$ such that $\lambda_1(\tau)\geq 1$, we have

 \end{lem}